undecaf/typo3-in-a-box/README.md

 ```

 Command `t3 env` can modify most settings also while the container is running,
-e.g. in order to change the TYPO3 mode or to experiment with different `php.ini` settings:
+e.g. in order to change the TYPO3 mode or to experiment with various `php.ini` settings:

 ```bash
 $ t3 env MODE=xdebug PHP_post_max_size=1M